-Obviously, it isn’t the cross necklace, as 50 Cent, LL Cool J, and Eminem have so vehemently proven.
-And for that matter, it isn’t enough to eschew cussing, lying, cheating, or engaging in underage drinking parties.
-Because even non-Christians can adopt a lifestyle that is, by human standards, virtuous and honorable.
+God didn’t give you faith just so you could blend in and go with the flow, but simply wearing cross necklace is no indicator of faith, as 50 Cent, LL Cool J, and Eminem have so vehemently proven.
+It’s also not enough to eschew cussing, lying, cheating, or underage drinking because even non-Christians can adopt a lifestyle that is, by human standards, virtuous and honorable.

-Made to Stand Out: The 7 Virtues of Make Christian Teens Who Glorify God
+Made to Stand Out: Qualities of Christian Teens Who Glorify God

 1) Be humble.

 For many, being humble means not gloating when you score the highest grade in trig or make the winning shot at the state basketball championship.
-This is true, but humility goes much deeper than that.
+While this is true, real humility goes much deeper than that.

 For a Christian, humility means not only recognizing that you are not God, but that you have nothing to offer God.
 Your best works still fall short of perfection, and your greatest strengths and talents don’t amount to much when you compare yourself to him.
 Humility happens in your heart.
 And because true humility is rare, others can’t help but notice.